Community Infrastructure Levy (CIL)

 London Borough of Tower Hamlets CIL charges

-Details of the CIL charges that apply to developments in Tower Hamlets are set out in the following documents:
+Details of the CIL charges that apply to developments in Tower Hamlets are set out in the following documents

+The CIL Regulation 123 list provides the details on how CIL payments are spent.
 Our preferred payment method is by BACS.
 Payment details are provided on the relevant invoice.

 London Mayoral CIL